Jahid-08/osticket-prereqs/README.md

 <img width="287" alt="image" src="https://github.com/user-attachments/assets/20f49880-c9e7-4319-9eec-b4cbd02f5186" />
 </p>
 <p>
-Then you will connect to the virtual machine with the credentials that you would have provided during the initial creation of the virtual machine.
-After you login you will be prompted with another prompt(yellow warning sign) click yes to officially login to the virtual machine.
+Then, you will connect to the virtual machine using the credentials you provided during its initial creation.
+After logging in, you will see a prompt with a yellow warning sign; click "Yes" to complete the login process and access the virtual machine.
 </p>
 <br />